Appliance Service Technician students disassembling units and working on parts at Herzing College Toronto

 It might seem obvious, but this question is worth asking!
 You should know what the day-to-day work involves before you commit to training.

-☑️ Installing home appliances, like washers, dryers, cooktops, ovens, and refrigerators
+- Installing home appliances, like washers, dryers, cooktops, ovens, and refrigerators

-☑️ Troubleshooting problems and conducting repairs
+- Troubleshooting problems and conducting repairs

-☑️ Ordering replacement parts
+- Ordering replacement parts

-☑️ Using specialized diagnostic and programming tools to repair, adjust and reprogram appliances
+- Using specialized diagnostic and programming tools to repair, adjust, and reprogram appliances

-☑️ Educating clients on how to safely use and maintain their appliances
+- Educating clients on how to safely use and maintain their appliances

-☑️ Preparing estimates and written reports of the work you performed
+- Preparing estimates and written reports of the work you performed

 Some newcomers start out in an appliance company warehouse, fixing and refurbishing old units.
 Once they prove their skills, they can hit the road and start doing service calls independently.

-How long is appliance repair training?
+How long is appliance service technician training?

+Length will depend on the type of appliance repair program you choose.
 For example, if your program involves working on gas-fired units, it will take longer and include preparation for gas technician certification.

 Students learn the safe use of hand and power tools, and earn safety certifications like WHMIS, Working from Heights, Lockout/Tagout, and Confined Spaces Hazard Awareness.